binarybottle/elloracaves/README.md

 # Ellora Caves Documentation

-This code maintains a website with a comprehensive photographic documentation of the Ellora cave temples, a UNESCO World Heritage Site in Maharashtra, India.
+This website represents a comprehensive photographic documentation of the Ellora cave temples, a UNESCO World Heritage Site in Maharashtra, India.

 ## Live Site